StratiFi/api-docs/source/includes/_household.md

 Name | Type | Description
 -----|------|------------
-id | int | ID of investor in StratiFi's system name | String | Household name owner | int | ID of the user who created the object advisor | int | ID of the Advisor object
+id | int | ID of households in StratiFi's system name | String | Household name owner | int | ID of the user who created the object advisor | int | ID of the Advisor object